 No, seriously.
 What's in it for you?

-I want my daughters to learn about others who are not as fortunate as them and empathize, not sympathize.
-I want them to think of their lives as a life of service to those who need their help, even if they need to extend outside their chosen profession.
-I want them to adopt leadership roles, overcome their shyness, and gain confidence.
-I want them to know that they can be the change they wish to see in the world.
-I want them to learn tech and you learn best by teaching, so they will build their tech skills.
-I want them to think entrepreneurially and opportunistically, which is why 80% of the design of this idea is theirs.
-And most of all, like the motto of the school, I want them to listen to the words of Hillary Clinton's concession speech: "Never doubt that you are valuable and powerful and deserving of every chance and opportunity in the world to pursue and achieve your own dreams".
+As parents, we want our daughters to learn about others who are not as fortunate as them and empathize, not sympathize.
+We want them to think of their lives as a life of service to those who need their help, even if they need to extend outside their chosen profession.
+We want them to adopt leadership roles, overcome their shyness, and gain confidence.
+We want them to know that they can be the change they wish to see in the world.
+We want them to learn tech and you learn best by teaching, so they will build their tech skills.
+We want them to think entrepreneurially and opportunistically, which is why 80% of the design of this idea is theirs.
+And most of all, like the motto of the school, we want them to listen to the words of Hillary Clinton's concession speech: "Never doubt that you are valuable and powerful and deserving of every chance and opportunity in the world to pursue and achieve your own dreams".
 That quote, along with the Inventors University logo (designed by Iris), is posted on each of their bedroom doors.
-I don’t take those words lightly.
+We don’t take those words lightly.
 In fact, we talk about those words every day and they keep us doing what we're doing.